mahrts/RAG/README.md

 to create an assistant capable of answering questions, based on archival mission data (.txt documents).

 ## 🔄 Installation and Usage
-This app needs an opoenAI API_KEY.
+This app needs an openAI API_KEY.
 One can run the app locally with the following sequence commands

 ```bash